arx-research/ers-scripts/README.md

 The script will prompt you to add `name`, `description` and `media` information.
 This information can be reused for all chips scanned, or you can individually add information on a per chip basis.
 It will then be formatted and added to IPFS via NFT.storage.

-The script will also prompt for the creation of a `chipData.json` file that can be used in project creation.
-It returns a CID that can be used for the `tokenUriRoot` in `projectCreation.json`.
+The script will also prompt to whether or not you wish to append to, or overwrite completely, any existing `chipData.json` file; the `chipData.json` file can be used in project creation.

+The successful completion of the task returns a CID that can be used for the `tokenUriRoot` in `projectCreation.json`.

 ### createProject
 This script creates a [project](https://docs.ers.to/overview/concepts/developers#adding-projects) and enrolls chips in the project.
 Similarly to `addManufacturerEnrollment` it takes in two arguments: